rafal-dot/xlsxDiff/README.md

 ![Spreadsheet data difference](images/xlsxDiff_diff_text_data.png)

-If you add "-f" option, formulas will be compared instead of data:
+If you add `-f` option, formulas will be compared instead of data:

 ```
 python xlsxDiff.py in1.xlsx in2.xlsx out.xlsx -f